 - A food processor is your friend here.
 Save time chopping those veg for the sauce by blitzing them with a food processor.
 Don’t have one?
 No worries!
 Simply finely chop.

-- If you want to used canned mushrooms instead of fresh, that’s a-ok.
+- If you want to used canned mushrooms instead of fresh, that’s ok.
 You could skip sautéing them.
 Just drain and use in the recipe.

 - Fresh lasagna noodles were used here so they literally went from the package to the casserole dish.
 You could use dried lasagna noodles should you wish.
 Simply cook per package instructions before using in this veg lasagna.